weizhiao/rust-elfloader/README.md

 * Add examples (e.g., an example of loading dynamic libraries using an asynchronous interface).
 * Add support for more instruction sets in the example mini-loader.
 * Add more performance tests and correctness tests.
+* Further optimize performance using portable simd.
+* Find a dynamic library suitable for testing performance (and make sure it's large enough).
 ...

 # Supplement